cavefire/Bose-Homeassistant/README.md

 ### Manual Installation

 1. Clone or download this repository.
-2. Copy the `custom_components/bose` directory to your Home Assistant `config` directory.
+2. Copy the `custom_components` directory of this repository to your Home Assistant `config` directory.
 3. Restart Home Assistant.

 ## Setup